 In contrast to hand luggage size and weight that differ between airlines, the policy on what you can take is much more consistent.
 It’s obvious you can’t take any dangerous products or items like explosives, weapons, ammunition and sharp objects into the plane.
-Sharp objects also include a pocket knife, nail file and nail scissors.
+Sharp objects also include a pocket knife, nail file, and nail scissors.
 You have to put these into your checked bags.
 If you don’t have those, you best leave those objects at home.

 Rules for liquids

 The liquids you place in your hand luggage can only be 100ml.
-And they all have to be in a Ziploc plastic bag of a maximum of 1 litre.
-Per person, you can only take 1 bag of 1 litre.
+And they all have to be in a Ziploc plastic bag of a maximum of 1 liter.
+Per person, you can only take 1 bag of 1 liter.
 Toothpaste and make-up are often smaller dan 100ml, so there is not a lot of problems there.
 Shower gel, shampoo, conditioner and sun cream are a little bit more difficult.
 Or you can buy travel size products or you can pour them into special travel size bottles.
 If you travel with checked luggage, you can put all your liquids in there.
 There are exceptions for baby formula and medicines, you can just take them with you.